UVADS/orientation-technical/msds-residential/README.md

 # Welcome to the Residential MSDS Technical Orientation

 ## Goal
-The goal for orientation is for every student to complete the checklist.
+Your goal is to complete the technical orientation checklist before the start of classes.

+* N.B.
+The majority of work is done independently
+* N.B.
+Classes start June 20 (you have the weekend).
+* N.B.
+Put in a good faith effort and then ask for help!

 ## The Checklist